I was chatting with a golfer the other day.

 It is where we end up when we stop trying to do stuff, to become someone or something.

 When we stop seeking.

-Attempting to us it as a method to help us become better seekers is why meditation fails to meet the expectations of many people who try it.
+Attempting to us it as a method to help us become better seekers is why meditation for golf fails to meet the expectations of many people who try it.

 It’s like trying to use a potato masher to paint a fence.